lino-framework/welfare/docs/specs/addresses.rst

 ..
 How to test only this document:

-  $ python setup.py test -s tests.DocsTests.test_addresses
+  $ python setup.py test -s tests.SpecsTests.test_addresses

 .. contents::